HaykalPradana/ProductPricingAlgorithm/README.md

-This repository is to showcase my r markdown format in html
+This repository is to showcase my r markdown project, "Product Pricing Algorithm" in html format.
+You can also explore the code in rmd file.